rlucioni/recipes/recipes/food/pork-ramen.md

 3. Add 5 cups of water to a stock pot.
 Add dried kombu kelp and soak for 1-2 hours.
 4. Remove pork ribs and allow to cool.
 Strain pork broth before returning to heat.
 Add soy sauce, sake, and sugar.
 Boil until reduced to 2 1/2 cups.
 5. Bring water with kombu to a boil and remove kelp when small bubbles start to form.
 Add bonito flakes and boil for 30 seconds.
 Strain and reserve.
 6. Blanch spinach and bean sprouts.
-Soft-boil and peel eggs.
 Pick pork off bones.
 Optionally, place under broiler until golden brown (this may dry out the meat).
-7. Boil ramen noodles according to package instructions.
-Remove and place in bowls.
+7. Add equal parts pork broth and dashi stock to bowls.
+Taste and adjust for salt.
-8. Add equal parts pork broth and dashi stock.
+8. Boil ramen noodles according to package instructions.
+Drain and place in bowls.
 Add toppings and serve.